entando/entando-docs/vuepress/docs/next/tutorials/consume/solr.md

 3. Confirm Solr is configured and the index is working correctly by using the `Search Form` widget to confirm Content items can be found via search.
 This widget is automatically placed in the header of a [page created via the Welcome Wizard](../../docs/compose/welcome-wizard.md).
 For example, searching for `platform` should return at least one result with the default content set.

+## Options
+### Direct Access to Solr Configuration
+The Solr configuration page can be accessed directly from the `Content` menu list in the App Builder.
+The configuration page allows you to monitor and update the schema and reload the indexes for each searchable type.

+To enable this option, set the environment variable `advancedSearch` specification to true in the EntandoApp deployment YAML.

 **Resources**

 * Go to the [Solr Operator](https://artifacthub.io/packages/helm/apache-solr/solr-operator) resource page for additional information.